W-David-Porter/acim/src/text/3-the-innocent-perception/iii-perception-versus-knowledge/index.md

 ::: details Substituted
 We have been emphasising perception, and have said very little about knowledge as yet.
-²We have emphasised perception is because perception must be straightened out before you can know anything.
+²We have emphasized perception is because perception must be straightened out before you can know anything.
 ³To know is to be certain.
 ⁴Uncertainty means that you do not know.
 ⁵Knowledge is power because knowledge is certain, and certainty is strength.